 - More than a dozen partners, with a collective reach of 50 million+, have signed on to promote Money as You Grow—including the Federal Reserve Bank of Chicago, the USDA (which sponsors the nation’s 4-H Clubs), the American Library Association, the National Association of Elementary School Principals, the National PTA, and Junior Achievement.

-- More than half a million people have visited MoneyAsYouGrow.org since it launched in May.
+- More than 700,000 people have visited MoneyAsYouGrow.org since it launched last year.